ayhem18/Towards_Data_Science/Machine_Learning/Uni_ML_course_notes/assignments/assignment_1/report.md

     2. Only the first 7 months were considered
     3. The distributions of months and days per month are quite similar between the positive and negative classes

 * As only the year 2019 is present, this part of the dates is dropped.
 Additionally the time part was dropped as well for 2 reasons.
-The dataset is not a time-series dataset. the column 'var3' represent areas meaning the issue is related to large georgraphical areas so it safe to assume the measurements vary along more signficant time intervals: days, months.
+The dataset is not a time-series dataset. the column 'var3' represent areas meaning the issue is related to large georgraphical areas so it is safe to assume the measurements vary along more signficant time intervals: days, months.
 * The datetime data was reduced later to its monthly counterparts as features showed significant variance with respect to (day + month) combination which was represented by the day_of_year temporary feature.
 * The month value represents a suitable encoding as the data is not cyclic (only 7 months out of 12) and the number of uniques values is small.